 These days, external hiring is often limited, meaning organizations often look inward to fill critical roles.
 Even in companies without formalized skills data, Crunchr’s Sankey diagrams can reveal internal trends indicating whether talent is already transitioning into roles crucial for future growth.

 To put this into perspective, let’s say you notice that a significant number of employees have already moved from sales to marketing or from finance to HR.
 You might have a robust internal talent pool that could fill upcoming vacancies.
-By clicking on a specific flow within the diagram, you can see who made these transitions and reach out to them for insight into their career trajectory.
+You can see who made these transitions and reach out to them for insight into their career trajectory.

 Sankey diagrams also provide HR teams with an easy way to track employees’ leadership potential.